kgdunn/pid-book/data-visualization/data-visualization.rst

 1. The software should have horizontal and vertical zooming ability.
 Once zoomed in, there must be tools to scroll up, down, left and right.

 2. Always label the x-axis appropriately with (time) units that make sense.

-This plot, found on the internet, shows a computer's temperature with time.
+	:ref:`This plot <visualization-bad-labels>`, found on the internet, shows a computer's temperature with time.
 There are several problems with the plot, but the key issue here is the x-axis.
 This plot is probably the result of poor default settings in the software; but as you will see, bad defaults are very common in most software packages.
 They waste your time when you have to repeatedly modify the charts.
 Good software will sensibly re-label the time-based axis as you do this.

+	.. _visualization-bad-labels:

 	.. figure:: images/CPU-temperature_-_from_www_aw_org_on_26_Dec_2009.png
 		:width: 750px